thecodework/two-factor-authentication/README.md

 **7. Testing 2FA**

-Now to test 2FA, perform logout and log back in again, it will ask you to enter Token which can be obtain from the authenticator mobile application.
+Now to test 2FA, perform log out and log back in again, it will ask you to enter Token which can be obtained from the authenticator mobile application.
 Enter the token and you're logged in.

 ### Additionally
 If you want to publish views, and migration as well along with config file then run